econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 Once you make a deposit, the transaction should show up right away in Sparrow Wallet as `Unconfirmed` until it receives some block confirmations.
 Once this deposit is made, a signature from your SeedSigner will be required to spend it.

 ## Creating A PSBT
+Once you have bitcoin deposited to your wallet, you can create a Partially Signed Bitcoin Transaction (PSBT) in Sparrow Wallet.
+Then you can exchange QR codes back and forth between the SeedSigner and Sparrow Wallet to sign the transaction air-gapped with your SeedSigner.

+Step 1: